Last Updated on August 25, 2023 by Soumya

 - Mural route: Includes the Jaguar mural, Palace of Itzapapalotl, Tepantitla architectural complex, and the Beatriz de la Fuente Mural Museum (located a little further away from the main complex).

 - The mural route complements the Monumental route very well.
-Very often, people just stop at the monuments but there’s so much to be discovered at the murals including snippets of Teotihuacan life and culture.
+Very often, people just stop at the monuments but there’s so much to be discovered at the murals including rich snippets of Teotihuacan life and culture.

 Best Teotihuacan tours

 Whether it is about getting early access, seeing the pyramids from a hot air balloon, or learning all about this ancient pre-Hispanic site from a private archaeologist, Teotihuacan guided tours definitely have their advantages.
-Here are some of my favorite ones from the lot.

 - This full-day excursion from Mexico City will take you to Teotihuacan as well as The Plaza of 3 Cultures in Tlatelolco.
 You will also stop at The Basilica of Our Lady of Guadalupe, Mexico’s largest religious sanctuary.
 The best part about this tour is the fact that you see three heritage sites in a day at a very affordable price.